The torus trick for configuration categories: Bounded lifting

-Let $\gremb^s(L,M)$ be the homotopy fiber (over the base point) of the forgetful map from $\emb^s(L,M)$, space (simplicial set) of smooth embeddings, to $\map(L,M)$.
-The base point of $\map(L,M)$ is still the inclusion $L\hookrightarrow M$.
+where the first arrow is forgetful and the second one is obtained by passage to $\Gamma$-orbits.
 In \cite{confcover} we constructed the broken arrow in a homotopy commutative diagram

-(where the $\RR$ in $\rgrmap$ indicates passage to an unspecified derived setting).
+where the $\RR$ in $\rgrmap$ indicates passage to an unspecified derived setting.
+(Section 7 of \cite{confcover} is closest to what we need here.)
 This used the ordered configuration categories, and for these the particle models, which makes the horizontal arrows obvious.
 Switching to the Riemannian patch models is inconvenient from this point of view, but we have to do it.
-More notation, to prepare for diagram~\eqref{eqn-nosuffer}: \begin{itemize} \item[-] $\cepifin$ is the completed variant of $\epifin$; \item[-] $\grcconfig(\pi_L)$ is the limit (pullback) of the forgetful maps